EcotopeResearch/starter_pipeline/README.md

 # DataPipeline
 Starter template for data pipelines

 So you want to make a data pipeline, eh?
-To do this, follow these steps.
+To do this, follow these steps:
 1. In a terminal, navigate to the directory you would like to create the pipeline in.
 Then run:

     $ git clone https://github.com/EcotopeResearch/starter_pipeline.git